hexhowells/MariPro/README.md

   <img src="https://github.com/hexhowells/MariPro/blob/main/banner.png" width=80%>
 </p>

-Learning to play Super Mario Bros with AI
+Learning to play Super Mario Bros with AI.

-Uses [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros) for emulating the game.
+Implements various genetic algorithms and reinforcement learning algorithms to play the game Super Mario Bros using the environment [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros).
+Platform to mostly learn about different reinforcement learning algorithms using a standardised environment to compare the solutions against each other.
+Will also train models on Breakout for quicker development or for algorithms that do not work well on the SMB environment.

 ---